 The Department of Defense and the Department of Veterans Affairs are other government sources of funding for clinical trials.

-Pharmaceutical and biotechnology companies and nonprofit organizations also sponsor clinical trials.
+Pharmaceutical and biotechnology companies and nonprofit organizations also fund clinical trials.

 Where to find a clinical trial

 If you or a loved one needs information or resources about clinical trials, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877- 465- 6636) or email email@example.com.

 The helpline offers breast cancer clinical trial education and support, such as:

 BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help find clinical trials that fit your needs.
 The websites below offer information on clinical trials and help in finding a clinical trial.

 For people diagnosed with metastatic breast cancer, BreastCancerTrials.org in collaboration with Komen offers a web-based personalized clinical trial matching tool – the Metastatic Trial Search.
 This tool makes finding metastatic breast cancer clinical trial options easy and fast.